5G Technology

 Class/Wealth & Urban/Rural Divides

 “Without a comprehensive plan for fiber infrastructure, 5G will not revolutionize Internet access or speeds for rural customers.
-So anytime the industry is asserting that 5G will revolutionize rural broadband access, they are more than just hyping it, they are just plainly misleading people.”
-Ernesto Falcon, the Electronic Frontier Foundation.
+So anytime the industry is asserting that 5G will revolutionize rural broadband access, they are more than just hyping it, they are just plainly misleading people.” — Ernesto Falcon, the Electronic Frontier Foundation.

 Energy Use and Environmental Impact

-Huawei has shared that the typical 5G site has power requirements over 11.5 kilowatts, almost 70% more than sites deploying 2G, 3G and 4G.
+Huawei has shared that the typical 5G site has power requirements over 11.5 kilowatts, almost 70% more than sites deploying 2G, 3G, and 4G.
 Some estimate 5G technology will use two to three times more energy than previous mobile technologies.
-All agree It will require more infrastructure, which means more power supply, and more battery capacity, all of which will have environmental consequences.
+5G will require more infrastructure, which means more power supply and more battery capacity, all of which will have environmental consequences.
 The most significant environmental issues associated with implementation will come from manufacturing the many component parts, along with the proliferation of new devices that will use the 5G network.
 5G will encourage more demand and consumption of digital devices, and therefore the creation of more e-waste, which will also have serious environmental consequences.
-According to Peter Bloom, founder of Rhizomatica, most environmental damages of 5G will take place in the global south.
-This will include damage to the environment and to communities where the mining of materials and minerals takes place, as well as pollution from the electronic waste.
+According to Peter Bloom, founder of Rhizomatica, most environmental damages from 5G will take place in the global south.
+This will include damage to the environment and to communities where the mining of materials and minerals takes place, as well as pollution from electronic waste.
 In the United States, the National Oceanic and Atmospheric Administration and NASA reported last year that the decision to open up high spectrum bands (24 gigahertz spectrum) would affect weather forecasting capabilities for decades.

 Back to top